-With the generous support of: Department of the Environment, Transport and the Regions, England; Department for International Development, UK; European Commission Humanitarian Office.
+With the generous support of: Department of the Environment, Transport and the Regions, England; Department for International Development, UK;

+European Commission Humanitarian Office.

-Printed and bound by Thanet Press, Margate, Kent.
+Printed and bound in Malta by Gutenberg Press.

 Individual pages may be freely copied for use for community planning activity providing the source is visible on all copies.